yashfazafar13/ToDoList/README.md

 # ToDoList
-It's A Mini Task To Eecute To Do List.
+It's A Mini Task To Execute To Do List.